 Here’s how to create a landing page website that actually converts!
-Our top tips for converting visitors into customers.
+Read our top tips for converting visitors into customers.

-Here are some tips to keep in mind when creating a landing page site:
+Here are some tips to keep in mind when creating a landing page website:

 Keep in mind who your ideal visitors are, how they behave, and why they’re there.
 Let them know at a glance how taking action can solve their specific problems.

 The rules for white space, shorter paragraphs, and bullets apply to landing pages, too.
-Make headlines and subheadings prominent and scannable.
+In addition, make headlines and subheadings prominent and scannable.
 Separate have-to-know information from nice-to-know information.

 Excellent design is vital.
 A landing page needs to be attractive, contemporary, and mobile-responsive if it’s going to be trusted these days.
 A single white page with a bunch of links and a button won’t do it anymore.

 If users need to click a button to take action, make it big, colorful, and easy to click… remember that a lot of folks will be using your site on a mobile phone, and few people have pencil-shaped fingers.
+We like big buttons!

-Understand that a landing page is only one tool
+And finally: A landing page website is only one tool